Dense Matter in Neutron Stars with eXTP

 \subsubsection{State of the art - MSP PPM with NICER}

 NICER is a soft X-ray telescope operating on the International Space Station since 2017.
 Its primary science goal is to explore the EOS of NSs by collecting high quality pulse profile data sets of MSPs to be used for PPM.
 The NICER MSPs are also radio pulsars: radio timing provides the spin ephemeris necessary to generate the X-ray pulse profile, and other informative priors such as distance or, if the source is in a binary, the mass and inclination \cite{Fonseca21,Reardon24}.
 Constraints on background can come either from NICER background models (e.g., \cite{Remillard22}) or indirectly via joint fitting of (phase-averaged) data for the same source from other X-ray observatories with imaging capabilities (e.g., XMM-Newton, with a well constrained background, enabling a good estimate of the number of photons coming from the source in the XMM-Newton data set).
-To date, PPM using NICER data has yielded results for four MSPs: PSR~J0030+0451, for which the mass and inclination are not known a priori \cite{Riley19,Miller19,Bogdanov19a,Salmi23,Afle23,Vinciguerra23,Vinciguerra24}; the $\sim$2.1$M_\odot$ pulsar PSR~J0740+6620 \cite{Riley21,Miller21,Wolff21,Salmi22,Salmi23,Salmi24a,Dittmann24,Hoogkamer25}; the $\sim$1.4$M_\odot$ pulsar PSR~J0437$-$4715 \cite{Choudhury24}; and PSR~J1231$-$1411, which has only a weakly-informative prior on mass and inclination \cite{Salmi24b,Qi25}.
-In support of this effort, extensive work has gone into developing and testing PPM pipelines \cite{Bogdanov19b,Bogdanov21,Riley23,Choudhury24rt}.
-The tightest constraints on radius so far (for PSR~J0437$-$4715, \cite{Choudhury24}) are at the $\sim\pm7$\% level (68\% credible interval).
-The results are being used to place constraints on both the dense matter EoS \cite[see, e.g.,][ for recent analyses that include PSR~J0437$-$4715]{Rutherford24a,Huang:2024rvj,Kurkela24,LiJJ25} and the magnetic field geometry of the MSPs~\cite{WP-WG3}.